-I've pared down this homemade jam recipe to produce a small batch mixed berry jam using three different types of seasonal berries - strawberries, blueberries and raspberries - and far less sugar than is traditionally called for, but still with loads of fresh, delicious fruit flavor.
+I've pared down this homemade jam recipe to produce a small batch mixed berry jam recipe using three different types of seasonal berries - strawberries, blueberries and raspberries - and far less sugar than is traditionally called for, but still with loads of fresh, delicious fruit flavor.
+Yields 8 ounces of jam.

 Use Seasonal Fruit to Make Homemade Jam

-My favorite part of making homemade jam is the ability to control the amount of sugar that goes into it.
+My favorite part of making this easy mixed berry jam recipe is the ability to control the amount of sugar that goes into it.
 Have you ever read the nutrition label on the back of store-bought jams or jellies?
-If you haven't, don't!
 There's loads of sugar in there.

-Making jam at home is not difficult at all.
+Making homemade jam is not difficult at all.
 And since this recipe produces about one eight-ounce jar of mixed berry jam, there's no canning or preserving required to store excess jars.

 Tips for Making This Recipe

 - Experiment with the types of berries in this recipe!
-Try anything that's seasonal and inexpensive, just retain the quantities listed or adjust the scale as necessary (click the 2x, 3x buttons in the recipe card below if you increase the amount of berries).
-Try adding in different types of citrus zest, sprinkling in some vanilla seeds from fresh vanilla beans, or adding in some freshly grated ginger to spice it up a bit
+Try anything that's seasonal and inexpensive, just retain the quantities listed.
+Try adding in different types of citrus zest, sprinkling in some vanilla seeds from fresh vanilla beans, or adding in some freshly grated ginger to spice it up a bit.

 This Small Batch Mixed Berry Jam goes perfectly with these recipes: